Eaindra-Zh/Eaindra-Zh/README.md

 - 🌱 Currently learning SQL, Tableau, Dutch, CSS, and Javascript
 - 💪 Experienced with PowerBI, Excel, Python, and RStudio
 - 🤔 Undertook various data analysis projects, from both professional and academic settings
-- 📫 You can reach me via email: e.a.zhuang@gmail.com
 - 🍃 A free spirit thorough and thorough.
 - 🍔 Hobbies: cooking, playing games (hmu on my discord q_btw#7804 if you play Genshin Impact or Honkai Star-Rail), crocheting, badminton, and biking